-You’ve seen the ads.
-You’ve heard the hype.
-But testosterone supplements aren’t the anti-aging cure-alls that they’re marketed as.
-The use of doctor-prescribed testosterone replacement therapy, however, is safe and can be effective for men who are diagnosed with consistently abnormal low testosterone production and symptoms that are associated with this type of androgen deficiency.
+Low testosterone (hypogonadism) can be treated with the use of doctor-prescribed testosterone replacement therapy.
+This treatment is safe and can be effective for men who are diagnosed with consistently abnormal low testosterone production and symptoms that are associated with this type of androgen (hormone) deficiency.

 Testosterone Facts For Men

-- Low testosterone comes with age — T levels naturally decrease by 1% each year after age 30, though don’t severely deplete, even in advanced age
+- Low testosterone comes with age — Testosterone or "T" levels naturally decrease by 1% each year after age 30, though don’t severely deplete, even in advanced age

 - T production may be disrupted by disorders of the testicles, pituitary gland, or brain